Art Therapy and Its Effect on the Brain and Body Image

 What is Art Therapy Like?

 Art therapy doesn’t look like most people’s stereotypical ideas of an art class.
-Clients won’t necessarily learn or perfect techniques, and the focus won’t be on a finished product.
+Clients won’t necessarily learn or perfect techniques; the focus is not on a finished product.
 Instead, art therapists focus on the process of creating art.

-These specialists are masters-level clinicians who are also trained in one or several artistic mediums.
-As patients create, the therapists will help them seek meaning in their work by looking for recurring themes and examining what emotions and feelings come up.
+These specialists are masters-level clinicians trained in one or several artistic mediums.
+As patients create, the therapists help them find meaning in their work by examining recurring themes and identifying emotions and feelings.

-When a patient finishes their work, it can be taken home or left with the therapist, but regardless, there’s no obligation to share, and the therapist won’t share it if the patient chooses to leave the work.
+When a patient finishes their work, it can be taken home or left with the therapist.
+Regardless, there’s no obligation to share; the therapist will not share it if the patient leaves the work.

 Art therapy can be helpful for all kinds of people.
 Just a few conditions the practice can help with include:

 Part of what makes this form of therapy so helpful is its versatility.
 Art therapy can be practiced in many settings, from hospitals and schools to private practices and small-group settings.
-And it can be delivered to individuals, couples, families, or groups.
+It can also be delivered to individuals, couples, families, or groups.

 Art Therapy and the Brain